eficode-academy/circle-ci-workshop/README.md

 This is done just to give you some tangible code to work with:
 Remember, this is not a programming exercise, but a CI one; code is only there so you have something to build :)

 This repository comes with a gradle based java project from the start, but any language can be used.
 If you want to, just replace the java code with one of the other languages from this [GildedRose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) repository.

-Just clone the repository listed above and replace with your language of choice.
+Clone the repository listed above and replace with your language of choice.

 > Some of the tasks makes the assumption that you are using Gradle as your build system.
 If you replace the code, you need to find other ways to make test and code compilation, so its probably good to choose a languages you are comfortable with.